giacomocavalieri/edit_distance/README.md

 > ⚙️ This package supports the Erlang and JavaScript targets!

-A pure-Gleam package to compute the [edit distance](https://en.wikipedia.org/wiki/Edit_distance) of two strings.
+📝 A pure Gleam package to compute the [edit distance](https://en.wikipedia.org/wiki/Edit_distance) of two strings.

 ## Installation